-Metadata Actions
+Metadata Action

 Metadata actions are an optional, licensed feature available in certain Vantage editions.
-They are used to extract metadata values, and perform conversions between attachment files, metadata labels, and variables.
+They are used to extract or modify metadata values, and perform conversions between attachment files, metadata labels, and variables.
 These actions are executed by the Metadata Service.

 - ■ Extract Action

+- Lookup Action

 - Populate Action

 - Transform Action